felixwellen/algebra-experiments/README.md

 This project is about entertaining myself with some basic algebra and eventually checking out some ideas of David Jaz Myers and Ingo Blechschmidt.
 But there is not much around so far in the direction of the second point.

-The code uses cubical agda, which is not essential so far except for the Hit in 'HornerPolynomial.agda' and 'FreeAlgebra.agda'.
+The code uses cubical agda.
+There are some Hits: 'HornerPolynomial.agda', 'QuotientRing.agda' and 'FreeAlgebra.agda'.
+But there is not much proven about those rings...